veidenberg/ensembl-transcripts/README.md

 1) Double-click `index.html` in the root folder
 2) Load the example gene or use gene history (see [usage](#usage-tips))

-## Usage tips
+## Usage

-- Type a gene ID to the search bar and press Enter or click the arrow to render its transcripts
+- Type a gene ID to the search bar and press Enter (or click the arrow icon) to render the transcripts
 - Submitting empty input will load an example gene (also works in offline mode)
-- Transcripts/canvas stretch to the window edges to maximize render area
+- The transcripts stretch to maximize the visualization space
-- Hover interface elements, gene IDs or transcripts for help/metadata
+- Hover interface elements, gene IDs or transcripts for additional info
-- Blue transcripts are on forward strand / red on reverse strand
+- Blue transcripts are on the forward strand, red on the reverse strand

 ## Architecture

 - Vue webapp, written in HTML, JavaScript and CSS
-- Optimized for perfomrance, bundle size, ease of use and development
+- Optimized for performance, small bundle size, and ease of use
-- Works out of the box, without bundlers or build pipelines
+- Works out of the box, without bundlers or build pipelines (quick setup and development)
-- Single dependency: Vue.js JavaScript library (for reactive UI)
+- Single dependency: [Vue.js](https://vuejs.org) JavaScript library (for reactive UI)

 ### Compatibility